PeterStegarus/k-clique-reduction-to-SAT/README.md

+# Algorithm Analysis
+Comparison between a backtracking solution to the k-clique problem and a reduction to the NP-complete SAT problem.
 # Backtracking
 Compute all combinations of N nodes taken k.
 If k-clique found, print True.
 Otherwise, if all combinations were checked and none satisfied k-clique, print False.